 (subject to change)

 Come meet with others who share your experiences with CCM.

 Fundraising - exploring ways for success that will bring positive change

 Encouragement - how to receive and help others with understanding and dignity

 2202 Menaul NE Suite A

 Albuquerque, NM 87107

 If you are a New Mexico resident, you may be interested in meeting many here locally who attend the local Support Group meetings.
 You can do this by joining the 3C's CCM New Mexico Facebook group.
-Lots of CCM information is shared there, along with day to day family experiences, and one's battle with the illness.
+The latest information on CCM is shared there, along with day to day experiences.

 There are plans to start up support groups in other cities in New Mexico as interest develops.
 Joining this group helps to let us know other locations where a face to face support group would be beneficial.